nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - Result display panel posts message:<br>
 `This task has been edited: watch an old movie Deadline: 14.11.2016-23`
 - TaskList panel shows the newly edited task card with task date changed.
-- Note: Similarly:
-- 1. convert the original floating task to a time slot,
-- 2. or convert the deadline to a time slot, and vice versa,
+- Note: Similarly, convert the event time to a deadline is supported.
-- are also supported.

 ### 6.3 Edit recurring frequency of task
-> **Command:** `edit learn korea r/daily`<br>
+> **Command:** `edit watch an old movie r/weekly`<br>
 > **Result:**<br>
 - Result display panel posts message:<br>
-`This task has been edited: learn korea recurring daily`
+`This task has been edited: watch an old movie Deadline: 14.11.2016-23 recurring weekly`
 - TaskList panel shows the newly edited task card with recurring frequency changed.

 #### 6.4 Edit the priority level of task
 > **Command:** `edit watch an old movie p/2`<br>
 > **Result:**<br>
 - Result display panel posts message:<br>
-`This task has been edited: watch an old movie Deadline: 14.11.2016-23 Priority Level: 2`
+`This task has been edited: watch an old movie Deadline: 14.11.2016-23 recurring weekly Priority Level: 2`
 - TaskList panel shows the newly edited task card with priority level changed.

 <!--@@author A0146123R-->